Skip to content

 • Anses, Vitamin D: why and how to ensure sufficient intake?

-• Anses, Publication of new nutritional references for vitamins and minerals for the French population.
+• Anses, Publication of new nutritional reference values for vitamins and minerals for the French population.

 • Neville JJ, Palmieri T, Young AR, Physical Determinants of Vitamin D Photosynthesis: A Review, JBMR Plus (2021).